Monday, January 11

 Presbyterian General Assemblies have repeatedly called for an end to human trafficking and for changes in the unjust systems that perpetuate human rights abuses like human trafficking.
 The 222nd (2016) General Assembly of the PC(USA) will receive a report on trafficking and recommendations to adopt a comprehensive anti-trafficking policy.
 As Presbyterians so faithfully do, we pray for the commissioners as they discern our future in working to end human trafficking.

-Human trafficking takes many forms, including, but not limited to, sexual exploitation, forced labor or services, slavery or practices similar to slavery, and the use of children as soldiers.
-The Human Trafficking Roundtable includes staff members from various agencies and offices of the PC(USA) who connect the work of their offices to the broad work of the church to stop human trafficking.
+Human trafficking takes many forms, including sexual exploitation, forced labor or services, and the use of children as soldiers.
+The Human Trafficking Roundtable includes staff members from various ministry areas of the PC(USA) who connect the work of their offices to the broad work of the church to stop human trafficking.

 Let us pray

 Let us join the Psalmist in Psalm 106, “Who can proclaim the mighty acts of the Lord or fully declare his praise?
 Blessed are those who act justly, who always do what is right.
 Remember me, Lord, when you show favor to your people; come to my aid when you save them . . . .”
 Lord, we know that it is from you that all goodness comes.
 May you work through us, and may we work together, to share your love.